yujiri8/yujiri.xyz/sanemark.md

 2. The rules for HTML blocks are overcomplicated as hell.
 The spec defines 7 different kinds of them, including support for obscure bullshit that should never have been invented like `<?php` and `CDATA`, and *a fucking hardcoded list of all block-level HTML tags*.
 Nevermind future-proofing, I guess [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) can go fuck themselves?

 	And for all that, they admit they still don't have the ability to paste arbitrary HTML into markdown with impunity.
-(Neither does Sanemark *technically*, but the caveat is way more obscure than Commonmark's.)
+(Neither does Sanemark *quite*, but the caveat is way more obscure than Commonmark's.)

 	To be fair, facilitating all the reasonable use cases of HTML blocks presents some profound difficulties - none of the obvious approaches work.
 But Sanemark's is simpler and doesn't have a hardcoded list of HTML tags, for code's sake.